devow/css4/README.md

 # English

-## Responsive Layout for the Discord Website with CSS
+## Responsive Layout for the Discord Website using CSS

-A responsive layout inspired by the Discord website, an interactive communication platform, has been developed.
-The content's semantics have been organized using HTML in sections such as header, main content, and footer.
+This is a responsive layout inspired by the Discord website, an interactive communication platform.
+The content has been semantically organized using HTML into sections such as the header, main content, and footer.

-The primary goal was to ensure a user-friendly experience on mobile devices while also adapting the design for larger screens, such as desktops.
+The main objective was to ensure a user-friendly experience on mobile devices while also adapting the design for larger screens, such as desktops.

-To achieve this adaptability, media queries were employed, ensuring visual consistency on the page even when resized.
+To achieve this adaptability, media queries were implemented to ensure visual consistency on the page, even when resized.

 ---